 Types of Employers

 Those working in manufacturing may work at: sawmills; pulp and paper mills; mines; shipbuilding or aircraft manufacturing facilities; other metal products.

-In BC, the average annual salary for welders and related machine operators is between $44,000 and $53,000.
-Salaries for welders depend on job requirements, work conditions and location.
+In BC, the median annual salary for welders and related machine operators is $60,482.
+Your salary depends on job requirements, work conditions and location.

 Journey-level welders often earn around $19 to $32 an hour.
 Highly experienced welders can earn $50 an hour, depending on what type of welding is required.
-Those working on pipelines make up to $100,000 a year.
+Those working on pipelines in remote locations may make up to $100,000 a year.

 Most welders work 40 hours per week.
 If you are working in mills, factories and processing plants you may be required to work nights / weekends, or do shift work.

 Welders in the construction industry often relocate to different job sites, sometimes in remote regions.
 Short periods of unemployment between projects are common for these workers.